maelfabien/maelfabien.github.io/_pages/phd.md

 [Neural Network Acoustic Modeling](https://maelfabien.github.io/machinelearning/speech_reco_2): Deep Neural Networks for Acoustic modeling, and introduction to hybrid HMM-DNN acoustic models

-[Incorporating the language model](https://maelfabien.github.io/machinelearning/speech_reco_3): Problems arise in large vocabularies to decode a sequence with Viterbi.
+[The decoding graph](https://maelfabien.github.io/machinelearning/speech_reco_3): Problems arise in large vocabularies to decode a sequence with Viterbi.
 How is the language model used then?
 And how does it improve the search of the best sequence?
+Learn about the decoding graph and WFSTs.

 # III.
 Network analysis